Connectedness properties and splittings of groups with isolated flats: Convex splittings of groups

 We obtain the following corollary by combining Theorem~\ref{thm:ComponentCAT0} with Theorem~\ref{thm:BowditchComponent}.

 \begin{cor} Let $G$ be a one-ended group acting geometrically on a $\CAT(0)$ space with isolated flats.
 Suppose the maximal peripheral splitting $\mathcal{G}$ is locally finite.
-Then each component vertex group $H$ of $\mathcal{G}$ is a one-ended $\CAT(0)$ group with isolated flats that does not split over peripheral subgroups. \end{cor}
+Then each component vertex group $H$ of $\mathcal{G}$ is a one-ended $\CAT(0)$ group with isolated flats that is atomic. \end{cor}